Mini Mental State Examinations

 • Identifying current location

-Mini-Mental State Examinations are widely used in the healthcare industry, but clinical diagnosis shouldn't be solely based on MMSE.
+A mini-mental status examination is widely used in the healthcare industry, but clinical diagnosis shouldn't be solely based on MMSE.
 Instead, it should be used as a guide if an individual needs further evaluation or monitoring of cognitive deterioration.
-It can also be used alongside other tests for a more comprehensive assessment.
+It can also be used alongside other screening tests for a more comprehensive assessment.

-How to use our Mini-Mental State Examination template
+How to use our Mini-Mental State Examination PDF template

-This Mini-Mental State Examination can look overwhelming, so we made it easy to understand by providing an example.
-Here's a step-by-step guide outlining how to use this printable assessment.
+The mini-mental status exam can look overwhelming, so we made it easy to understand by providing an example.
+Here's a step-by-step guide outlining how to use this printable assessment in your clinical practice.
+Do take note that we

 Step 1: Download the PDF